-A few private funds have created emergency programmes.
+A few private funds created emergency programmes.
 See for example:

 Social media and other campaigns to promote music during the crisis

 Business and other expected losses

-With the entire festival summer getting cancelled as of yesterday, the fear is that many of those won't come back in 2021 despite being eligible for some of the support programmes.
+With the entire festival summer getting cancelled, the fear is that many of those won't come back in 2021 despite being eligible for some of the support programmes.
 The same goes for booking agencies.
 In 2020, at the time it was felt that while labels were definitely loosing out on a lot right now, it is not yet to the level where their existence all-together is threatened.